 Grounds for Divorce

-To obtain a decree of divorce or judicial separation, one or both spouses must be habitually resident in England or Wales for one year or more.
+To obtain a decree of divorce or judicial separation, one or both spouses must be habitually resident in England or Wales and have been so for one year or more.
 The petitioner must prove to the court that the marriage has broken down irretrievably by proving one of the following facts:

 - Unreasonable behaviour

-Evidence of adultery or unreasonable behaviour cannot be used if the spouses have continued to live together for more than six months after becoming aware of it, and periods of separation must be continuous.
+Evidence of adultery or unreasonable behaviour cannot be used if the spouses have continued to live together for more than six months after becoming aware of the adultery; and periods of separation must be continuous.
 Around 70% of divorce petitioners cite adultery or unreasonable behaviour.

 The process of divorce and judicial separation has two stages – Decree Nisi (granted when the grounds of the petition have been established) and Decree Absolute (the final decree – normally made when finance and property issues have been resolved).
 If you change your mind, the process can be halted at any time before decree absolute.